Abul Kalam Shamsuddin: Awards

-Shamsuddin was awarded a number of awards in Pakistan and Bangladesh.
+Shamsuddin received a number of awards in Pakistan and Bangladesh.
 In Pakistan he was awarded the Sitara-i-Khidmat in 1961 and Sitara-i-Imtiaz in 1967.
 In 1969 during the revolution of people he protested against the government and refused his awards for the cause.
 He received the Bangla Academy Literary Award in 1970.
-After the independence of Bangladesh, he was honored with the Bangladesh's highest honour Ekushey Padak.
+After the independence of Bangladesh, he was honoured with the Bangladesh's highest honour, Ekushey Padak, in 1976.